 Material and significant misstatements were included in the financial statements presented for audit.
-Several adjustments were necessary for the School District's financial statements to be in conformity with GAAP.
 The lack of controls and monitoring over the financial statement process could impact the reporting of the School District's financial position and results of operations.

 Recommendation: